getodk/docs/form-widgets.rst

 A whole number entry input.
 Integer widgets will not accept decimal points.

 .. image:: /img/form-widgets/integer.*
-  :alt: An integer form widget displayed in the ODK Android App.
+  :alt: An integer form widget displayed in ODK Collect on an Android phone.
 The question is "What is your age in years?"
 A numerical keyboard is displayed.

 XLSForm Rows
 ~~~~~~~~~~~~~~~~